OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/05-encode-escape-data.md

 {% include breadcrumb.html %}

-### 20.5 C4: Encode and Escape Data
+### 20.5 Checklist: Encode and Escape Data

 Encoding and escaping of output data are defensive techniques meant to stop injection attacks on a target system or application which is receiving the output data.
-Refer to proactive control '[Encode and Escape Data][control4]' in the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C4: Encode and Escape Data][control4]' for more context from the 'OWASP Top 10 Proactive Controls' project.

 The target system may be another software component or it may be reflected back to the initial system, such as operating system commands,